BullseyeCoverage

 Otherwise, error messages are reported by all the methods described below.

-if USERPROFILE
+%USERPROFILE%\BullseyeCoverageError.txt if USERPROFILE is set,

 otherwise %TMP%\BullseyeCoverageError.txt